tangym27/crabby/README.md

 they do not have crabs (which seems like it could fit into the “tomato”/”apple” pattern without more information).

 ### How to run this project:
-- Find your IP address and type it into networking.h, LINE 19, #define TEST_IP [your ip here]
+- Find your IP address of the SERVER and type it into networking.h, LINE 19, #define TEST_IP [your ip here]
 - Type 'make' into the terminal
 - To run the server: ./server 4
 - To run the clients: ./client, for each client that you listed would be playing when you declared the number of players.
 The game will not start until this number of players has joined.